The Miz: Other media

-In 2008, the Miz made his first WWE video game appearance in WWE SmackDown vs. Raw 2009 and appears in every WWE video game since, with his latest appearance being WWE 2K25.
+In 2008, the Miz made his first WWE video game appearance in WWE SmackDown vs. Raw 2009 and appears in every WWE video game since, with his latest appearance being WWE 2K26.

 In 2012, the Miz also appeared in the WWE Studios and Kare Prod project Les reines du ring (Queens of the Ring), alongside Eve Torres and CM Punk, and on MDA Show of Strength with Maryse and other celebrities.
 In March 2013, he attended the Kids Choice Awards with Maryse and The Rock.

 Mizanin played a small role in the film The Campaign in 2012.
 In 2013, the Miz starred in WWE Studios film The Marine 3: Homefront, replacing fellow wrestler Randy Orton, who was dropped from the role due to his bad conduct discharge from the Marine Corps.
+He reprised his role as Jake Carter to star in the follow up films The Marine 4: Moving Target (2015), The Marine 5: Battleground (2017) and The Marine 6: Close Quarters (2018).

 Mizanin starred in the ABC Family television film Christmas Bounty, which premiered in December 2013.
 In 2015, he starred in the WWE Studios Christmas film Santa's Little Helper.

 In 2016, Mizanin guest-starred in Supernatural as a wrestler named Shawn Harley in an organization targeted by a demon.
+In 2018, Mizanin and his wife Maryse starred in a USA Network reality television series titled Miz & Mrs. The show ran for 3 seasons from 2018–2022.
+In 2020, he starred on a second show on USA, serving as host of the game show Cannonball.
+On July 14, 2024, Mizanin was the subject in an episode of Biography: WWE Legends.

-In 2018, Mizanin and his wife Maryse starred in a USA Network reality television series titled Miz & Mrs. In 2020, he starred on a second show on USA, serving as host of the game show Cannonball.
+In March 2026, it was announced Mizanin would host the reboot of the competition series American Gladiators, which premiered in April 2026.